Paperhouse (film)

 Paperhouse is a 1988 British dark fantasy film directed by Bernard Rose.
 It was based on the 1958 novel Marianne Dreams by Catherine Storr.
 The film stars Ben Cross, Glenne Headly and Gemma Jones.
-The original novel was the basis of a six-episode British TV series for children in the early 1970s which was titled Escape Into Night.
+The original novel was the basis of a British TV series for children titled Escape Into Night.

 Plot

 While suffering from glandular fever, 11-year-old Anna Madden draws a house.
-When she falls asleep, she has disturbing dreams in which she finds herself inside the house she has drawn.
-After she draws a face at the window, in her next dream she finds Marc, a boy who suffers with muscular dystrophy, living in the house.
-She learns from her doctor that Marc is a real person.
+When she falls asleep, Anna has disturbing dreams in which she finds herself inside the house she has drawn.
+After she draws a face at the window, in her next dream Anna finds Marc, a boy who suffers with muscular dystrophy, living in the house.
+Anna learns from her doctor that Marc is a real person, and she later visits the house in her dreams several times, each time adding new things to her drawing which also appear in her dream.
+First Anna draws stairs so that she can go up and visit Marc, then adding more items to his room and a fruit tree to the front yard.
+In the real world, Anna's relationship with her mother is strained by Anna's lying, as well as the lingering pain she feels from her father's long absences for work and his alcoholism.